 It may sound a little tricky, but once you learn the basics of contouring, you’ll never go back!

-Watch the video below to see how to contour using the “shade, blend and pop” method mention above:
+Watch the video below to see how to contour using the “shade, blend and pop” method mentioned above: